-- ensure that the Trust has appropriate counter fraud procedures in place in accordance with Service Condition 24.1 of the NHS Standard Contract and the Bribery Act 2010, - set out the Trust's strategy for dealing with counter fraud, bribery and corruption matters. - detail the roles and responsibilities of key staff / departments of the Trust, - provide a guide for those working for the Trust on what fraud is in the NHS, what everyone's responsibility is to prevent fraud, bribery and corruption (including how to report it) and its intended outcomes, - to detail the roles and responsibilities of key staff and departments - detail the potential outcomes where fraud, bribery and corruption are suspected.
+- ensure that the Trust has appropriate counter fraud procedures in place in accordance with Service Condition 24.1 of the NHS Standard Contract and the Bribery Act 2010, - set out the Trust's strategy for dealing with counter fraud, bribery and corruption matters.

+- detail the roles and responsibilities of key staff / departments of the Trust, - provide a guide for employees on what fraud is in the NHS, what everyone's responsibility is to prevent fraud, bribery and corruption (including how to report it) and its intended outcomes, - detail the potential outcomes where fraud, bribery and corruption are suspected.